IBM/ibm-vpc-file-csi-driver/README.md

 ### Confirm network security

-To confirm the VPC Security Group Rules for the cluster, use the following script to test if the Security Groups attached to a worker node contain any rules that permit NFS protocol port 2049 UDP:
+To confirm the VPC Security Group Rules for the cluster, use the following script to test if the Security Groups attached to a worker node contain any rules that permit NFS protocol port 2049 TCP:

 ```shell
 ibmcloud plugin install -f is